-Explore the full potential of a tarp shelter both for camping and survival situations with this guide to building a quick setup shelter!
+Explore the full potential of tarp shelters both for camping and survival situations with this guide to building a quick tarp shelter setup!

 Survival Life Guide to Building a Tarp Shelter

 A tarp shelter is one of the easiest temporary shelters you can build.
 It’s also multipurpose and incredibly lightweight.

 This is why it’s so handy since you can easily fold and carry it along with you.
 With a tarp, a bit of cordage, and a little know-how, you can build a survival shelter in no time.

 For surviving the wilderness, having a tarp and some rope can actually save your life as it can provide you shade in the day, warmth at night, or a dry place to stay when it’s raining.

 There are some things you need to consider, though, before you actually set up one.
 Here are some tips and insights into building a tarp shelter for camping and survival:

 1. Selecting a Location for Your Tarp Shelter Setup

 This is probably the most important part of building a tarp survival shelter, particularly in situations where you only have a tarp and some ropes.